-The Old Town of Sibiu surrounded by citadel’s walls is one of the most important touristic and cultural attractions of Romania.
-Consisting of three lovely medieval squares-Big Square, Little Square and Huet Square, the old center of the city hosts many iconic monuments (seven towers-one for each traditional profession), a great range of cozy cafés, terraces and restaurants and one of its ten museums-the Brukental Museum.
-Many festivals and events are taking place every year on this medieval display with a German flavor.
+Surrounded by the ancient citadel’s walls, the handsome old town of Sibiu is one of the most important touristic and cultural attractions in Romania.
+Consisting of three lovely medieval squares – Big Square, Little Square, and the Huet Square, the old center of the city hosts many iconic monuments, including the remains of the seven towers (one for each traditional craft), lots of cozy cafés, terraces and restaurants, as well as one of Sibiu’s 10 museums – the Brukental Museum.

 The Historic Center of Rome

-With outstanding roman ruins, remarkable basilicas and palaces, fountains for wishes, sumptuous testimonials of one of the greatest civilizations in the world, the Historic Center of Rome is undoubtedly the definition of what an “Old Center” means.
-The vibrant life, the cosmopolitan appearance, the extravagance, the remains of an astonishing past are all thoroughly mixed in order to create one of the most visited, romantic, famous and beautiful places on Earth.
+Teeming with life and outstanding roman ruins, remarkable basilicas and fountains for wishes, the Historic Center of Rome is undoubtedly the definition of what an “Old Center” means.
+No wonder it is one of the most visited and romantic places on Earth.